verivital/behaverify/REPRODUCIBILITY/2024_SEFM/README.md

 Example:
 ```
-python3 python_script/reinstall.py ./
+python3 ./python_script/reinstall.py ./
 ```

 This will create a docker image named behaverify\_img with the tag latest.
-It will then also create a container named behaverify from that image.
+It will then also create a container named behaverify\_2024\_sefm from that image.

 ### 1b.
 Using the provided Docker Image to create a Container (estimated time: ??)